 In entrepreneurship, every good or bad decision is the result of one’s vision followed by either success or failure however small or big.
 Vision is the drive that gets an entrepreneur going.
 A simple foresight of what future will or could look like can change the course of how a business is done.

 Vision not only determines the success of an organization, but also frames its culture, norms, and organizational structure.
 A visionary entrepreneur will know what the business will look like and every aspect of its process or as a finished form.

 Elon Musk revolutionized the industries by looking beyond the present and understanding what the future should and will look like.
 He was able to find his way up from bankruptcy of both of his companies by taking risks because he knew what the future looked like for both Tesla Motors and SpaceX.

 Vision has held hands of many successful entrepreneurs and made them what they are today.
-Here are five reasons why an entrepreneur should be visionary and visionary entrepreneurship is the future of business.
+Here are the reasons why an entrepreneur should be visionary and visionary entrepreneurship is the future of business.

 Vision forms and sets the culture, which is an element that is shared between employees and hence, creates norms and duties that outlines how the total organization acts.
 It is the driving force that leads an organization.

 A visionary entrepreneur is able to create the desired culture in an organization and shape its actions.
 Successful entrepreneurs like, Mark Zuckerberg or Google’s Larry Page and Sergey Brin, have had visions that were so driven and sometimes even impossible to hold onto that those visions are still the reason behind company’s current framework.

 Mark Zuckerberg, founder of Facebook has set a culture of personally welcoming all new employees, despite his company’s large staff count.
 The culture he set didn’t go out of track even with impossibly large number of staffs to entertain.